Fluorobenzene

-Fluorobenzene is the chemical compound with the formula C6H5F, often abbreviated PhF.
+Fluorobenzene is an aryl fluoride and the simplest of the fluorobenzenes, with the formula C6H5F, often abbreviated PhF.
 A colorless liquid, it is a precursor to many fluorophenyl compounds.

 Preparation

 PhF was first reported in 1886 by O. Wallach at the University of Bonn, who prepared the compound in two steps.
 Phenyldiazonium chloride was first converted to a triazene using piperidine: